ubiquitypress/operas-metrics-widget/readme.md

 - `{version}`: the full version string
 - `{preRelease}`: the pre-release version number

-For instance, you can see this being used in the default value for `cdn_scripts_url`:
+For instance, you can see this being used in the default value for `cdn_images_url`:

 [https://storage.googleapis.com/operas/metrics-widget/v{major}/{version}/scripts](https://storage.googleapis.com/operas/metrics-widget/v%7Bmajor%7D/%7Bversion%7D/scripts)